Al Rayyan: Economy

 Due to Al Rayyan's lack of a coastline in its population centers in the eastern section, fishing and pearling did not play a part in building its economy; this is in sharp contrast to Qatar's other urban centers which were largely dependent on maritime activities.
 Instead, nomadic herding of livestock and small-scale crop cultivation comprised the livelihoods of its past inhabitants.

 According to government statistics recorded when Al-Shahaniya was still integrated into Al Rayyan, the municipality accounted for the majority of Qatar's farming activities.
 In 2015, 36% of Qatar's total farmland was based in Al Rayyan, putting it just ahead of Al Khor with 35% of the country's farmland.
-There were 499 farms occupying 17,136 hectares, most of which (256) were involved in cultivating crops, 234 of which were mixed operations, 8 of which raised livestock, and 1 categorized as "other".
+There were 499 farms occupying 17,136 hectares, 256 of which were involved in cultivating crops, 234 of which were mixed operations, 8 of which raised livestock, and 1 categorized as "other".
 The municipality had a livestock inventory of 108,508, including 52,582 sheep and 27,380 goats.
 Livestock numbers were surpassed only by Al Khor.

 Until 2017, Muaither Yard was the only farmers' market in the municipality.
 Qatar Foundation established Torba Farmers' Market in Education City in November 2017.
 Only organically grown produce is sold at this market.